open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

   * dimensions: {verb = `GET`, status = `500`}, count: `3`, min: `1 (ms)`, max:
     `5 (ms)`

-If we choose **Cumulative Temporality**, the SDK **has to track what has happened prior to the latest collection/export cycle**, in this worst case, the SDK **will have to remember what has happened since the ever beginning of the process**.
-This is known as Delta->Cumulative conversion.
+You can see that we are performing Delta->Cumulative conversion, and the SDK **has to track what has happened prior to the latest collection/export cycle**, in the worst case, the SDK **will have to remember what has happened since the ever beginning of the process**.

-Imagine if we have a long running service and we collect metrics with 7 dimensions, and each dimension can have 30 different values.
+Imagine if we have a long running service and we collect metrics with 7 dimensions and each dimension can have 30 different values.
 We might eventually end up having to remember the complete set of all `21,870,000,000` permutations!
-This **cardinality explosion** a well-known challenge in the metrics space.
+This **cardinality explosion** is a well-known challenge in the metrics space.

 Making it even worse, if we export the permutations even if there are no recent updates, the export batch could become huge and will be very costly.
 For